inoahdev/tbd/README.md

                                    A list of architectures can be found by using option --list-architectures.
                                    Replacing the list of architectures will automatically remove the uuids field.
                                    In addition, each exported symbol will have the replaced list of architectures.
-                                   --replace-archs is only supported for .tbd version v3 and lower.
-For v4, use --replace-targets
         --replace-current-version, Provide a current-version to replace the one found in the provided input file(s) --replace-compat-version,  Provide a compatibility-version to replace the one found in the provided input file(s) --replace-flags,           Provide flag(s) to replace flags found for .tbd files.